Pauan/programming-notes/Nulan/Type system.rst

     (extend fly -> (new Sparrow x)
       "flies gracefully!")

 Heeey, this is like what we did earlier with Python!
 It sure is, but rather than using methods, we're using generic functions.
-This is better because generic functions can work with Nulan's module system: a file input module can define a ``read`` generic function, a book module can define a ``read`` generic function, and they won't collide!

 So, let's try calling the generic functions::